1976 Mauritanian presidential election: Background

 Daddah changed his stance from pro-French to nationalist during the early 1970s.
-He terminated the defense treaty with France in 1972, discontinued French currency bloc and nationalized French property.
+He terminated the defense treaty with France in 1972, discontinued the French currency bloc and nationalized French property.
 He also showed interest in annexing oil rich regions of Western Sahara, which was contested by Morocco and Algeria.
 A war erupted between Morocco and the Sahrawi national liberation movement, the Polisario Front, which proclaimed the Sahrawi Arab Democratic Republic (SADR) with a government in exile in Tindouf, Algeria.
 Although Daddah initially allied with Algeria in opposing Morocco, during 1974, he realigned his position and is believed to have made a secret agreement with the king of Morocco.
 This eventually led to an agreement in 1975 that partitioned Spanish Sahara between Mauritania and Morocco.